 I’m not located in DC.
 Can I still meet one-on-one with a counselor?Because of state licensing requirements, you must be physically located in DC, MD, or VA to receive our full range of teletherapy services.
 However, we can meet with any CUA student by phone for a one-time consultation, no matter where you are located.
 Please call us at (202) 319-5765 to set up a phone consultation to review options, based on your location.

 What do I do if I want to resume regular therapy with my therapist?Call the Front Desk to ask to be placed on their schedule.
 If you haven’t met with them for more than 90 days, you will need an Updated Intake.

 What if I want to start individual therapy (weekly or bi-weekly) at the Counseling Center?If you would like to start therapy with the Counseling Center, call the Front Desk (202-319-5765) and ask to be scheduled for an Intake.

-What if I would like a one-time, same-day, consultation?Call the Front Desk (202-319-5765) and ask for a one-time Consultation.
-We will get your information and a counselor will get in touch with you shortly.
+What if I would like a one-time, same-day, consultation?Call the Front Desk (202-319-5765) or come into the Center and ask for a one-time Consultation.
+We will get your information and a counselor will meet with you shortly.